 Additional guidance on the VIP logo and use of the NPS Arrowhead is available:

-A park’s full volunteer uniform should include two items:
+A volunteer uniform should include at minimum two items:

-The volunteer insignia worn on the shirt and/or hat.
+- The VIP insignia worn on the shirt and/or hat.

 A small, circular enameled lapel pin in the form of the VIP insignia is also available.
 It can be worn as part of the uniform or given to the volunteer as a token of appreciation.